Cream of Wheat maker to hike prices by end of May: CEO

 An 18 ounce Cream of Wheat Hot Cereal sells for about $4.
 A 4 ounce bag of Pirate’s Booty Baked Rice and Corn Puffs lists for about $3.

 B&G, which also sells Green Giant vegetables and Ortega taco shells, last raised prices in January 2015, a company spokesman said in an emailed statement.
-B&G said in February that freight costs ate into its fiscal 2017 income of $574 million.
+B&G said in February that freight costs ate into its 2017 income of $217.5 million.

 Food companies began to signal possible price hikes this year in response to soaring trucking and rail costs.
-Industry leaders Nestle , Procter & Gamble Co and Unilever Plc have refrained from doing so as the sector reels from changing consumer tastes and pressure from retail customers to keep prices low.
+Industry leaders Nestle (NESN.S), Procter & Gamble Co (PG.N) and Unilever Plc (ULVR.L) have refrained from doing so as the sector reels from changing consumer tastes and pressure from retail customers to keep prices low.

 “It’s a pretty justifiable increase,” B&G Executive Vice President and Chief Operating Officer Kenneth Romanzi said in an interview on the sidelines of the conference.
 “Many customers demanded paperwork to see.
 It was pretty simple to show.
 We hadn’t taken (an increase)” in a few years.